hashicorp/vault/website/source/docs/install/index.html.md

      exists.
 If it doesn't, then you didn't clone Vault into the proper path.

-  1. Run `make updatedeps`.
-This will download all the dependencies.

   1. Run `make dev`.
 This will build Vault for your current system and put the binary in `bin` (relative to the git checkout).

-~> **Note:** We'll be vendoring all our dependencies prior to release so that consistent builds can be made.
-This is to avoid malicious upstream dependencies if possible.
+~> **Note:** All the dependencies of Vault are vendored and the command above will use these vendored binaries.
+This is to avoid mailicious upstream dependencies if possible.

 ## Verifying the Installation